EthanSiapno/Swift100/unit1/README.md

 * Customizing function parameter labels
   * Omit '\_'
     * Removes the parameter when calling the function
-  * for/in
+  * for/in / any other word
-    * Replaces the first parameter with the key word 'for'/'in'
+    * Replaces the first parameter with the key word 'for'/'in' or any other word
+      * All you need to do is add a custom label before the actual parameter; iirc best for one parameter functions
   * Default parameter values
   * Overall adds readability
 * Error handling